Ard3ny/ard3ny.github.io/_posts/2022-12-04-Turn-your-old-laptop-into-proxmox-server.md

 Choose your root password and mail for notifications

 Now type out hostname in FQDN (fully qualified domain name) which basically means with the domain you want to use.
 Mine is thetechcorner.sk so the hostname will look like this.
-If you don’t own any, you can just use “.home.arpa” which is used for homelab stuff.
+If you don’t own any, you can just use ".home.arpa" which is used for homelab stuff.

 Also, choose some static IP address in your range of network.
 ![](/assets/img/posts/2022-12-04-Turn-your-old-laptop-into-proxmox-server.md/image-7-768x477.png)